astronomer/docs/learn/airflow-custom-xcom-backends.md

 To create a custom XCom backend, you need to define an XCom backend class which inherits from the `BaseXCom` class.

-The code below shows an example `MyCustomXComBackend` class that only allows JSON-serializeable XCom and stores them in both, Amazon S3 and Google Cloud Storage using a custom `serialize_value()` method.
+The code below shows an example `MyCustomXComBackend` class that only allows JSON-serializeable XComs and stores them in both, Amazon S3 and Google Cloud Storage using a custom `serialize_value()` method.
 The `deserialize_value()` method retrieves the XCom from the Amazon S3 bucket and returns the value.

 The Airflow metadata database stores a reference string to the XCom, which is displayed in the XCom tab of the Airflow UI.
 The reference string is prefixed with `s3_and_gs://` to indicate that the XCom is stored in both Amazon S3 and Google Cloud Storage.
 You can add any serialization and deserialization logic to the `serialize_value()` and `deserialize_value()` methods that you need, see [Custom serialization and deserialization](#custom-serialization-and-deserialization) for more information.